 Once golden, add the coconut flour and stir to coat.

-Then add 3 tablespoons of the maple syrup and the lime juice.
+Then add 3 tablespoons of the maple syrup and the lime juice and zest.

 Cook until sticky and caramelized, moving frequently.
 This will only take a few minutes.

 When ready, remove from the heat and add the remaining 1 tablespoon of maple syrup.
 Stir then serve immediately.